-- 1. Make the following checks: - Is the plug-in module firmly seated in the mainframe slot? - Are the knurled screws at the bottom of the plug-in module finger-tight? - Is a trigger signal connected to a trigger input? - If other equipment, cables, and connectors are being used with the plug-in module are they connected properly and operating correctly? - Review the procedure for the test being performed when the problem appeared.
+- If the plug-in $\,$ 1.
+Make the following checks: - □ Is the plug-in module firmly seated in the mainframe slot? - □ Are the knurled screws at the bottom of the plug-in module finger-tight? - □ Is a trigger signal connected to a trigger input? - □ If other equipment, cables, and connectors are being used with the plug-in module are they connected properly and operating correctly? - □ Review the procedure for the test being performed when the problem appeared.
 Are all the settings correct?
-Can the problem be reproduced? - Are the connectors clean?
-See "Cleaning and handling" in Chapter 1 for more information about cleaning the connectors. - 2.
-Perform the following procedures: - Make sure the instrument is ready to acquire data by pressing Run. - Find any signals on the channel inputs by pressing (Autoscale). - See if any signals are present at the channel inputs by pressing:
+Can the problem be reproduced? - ☐ Are the connectors clean?
+See "Cleaning Connections for Accurate Measurements" in Chapter 1 for more information about cleaning the connectors. - 2.
+Perform the following procedures: - □ Make sure the instrument is ready to acquire data by pressing Run. - ☐ Find any signals on the channel inputs by pressing (Autoscale). - □ See if any signals are present at the channel inputs by pressing: